nmillin/uw_madison_omega/README.txt

 -Skining Blocks - You will need to install/enable the Block Class module.
       -When you edit/create a block you can now add a class to it.
 I have created 3 different skins - "quick-facts", "red-links" & "footer-block-skin" (see http://www.wisc.edu/academics/ for an example)
-              -so if you want create a quick-facts block, just add "quick-facts" (no quotes) in the configure block settings.
+              -so if you want create a quick-facts block, just add "quick-facts" class (no quotes) in the configure block settings.
               -The CSS for the skins is in content-zone.css.
       -*** If you create more skins let me know so I can add them to the theme. ***